Toarnbeike/Toarnbeike.Results/src/Results.Messaging/README.md

 - Built-in pagination support via `IPaginatedQuery`.
 - Automatic discovery and registration of handlers and pipelines in DI.
 - **Result-first design**: rich error handling without exceptions.
+- Fire-and-forget **notifications** with support for multiple handlers and outbox-style persistence.

 ---